AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/015-next-couple-days.md

 "I am.
 Care for a drink?"

 I shook my head.
 "No.  Thank you.
 I want to know what you have for sale.
 And is it real, my employer sent me to check it out."
-My employer sounded so wrong.
-Working for a fucking vampire.
+My employer sounded so wrong.   ead hin g for a e.

 I offered him my hand and he took it with trust completely unknown to him that was just the key I needed to make that connection.
 To see inside his head behind any natural shielding.
 If only it worked with Nox...